 o one wants to overpay for a boat, so how can you get a good idea of its worth?
 For popular production boats, there are a few places that can help.
 Websites like nadaguides.com and bucvalu.com list values of hundreds of models.
+BoatU.S. members can take advantage of our Value Check service that estimates of the value of used boats based on reported resale activity at BoatUS.com.

-Keep in mind that estimates from any service presume clean boats typically and appropriately equipped with everything in proper working order.
+Keep in mind that estimates from any service presume clean boats typically and appropriately equipped, with everything in proper working order.
 For boats with limited resale activity, reliable valuations can't be developed until a model and year's production has been circulating for at least three years.
 And remember that no one can give you an accurate value of a boat sight unseen; that requires the knowledge of an experienced marine surveyor, who spends some hands-on time on the boat.
 Less popular and custom boats will also need to have a qualified marine surveyor appraise them.
 For boats that don't require a survey, online websites can help give you a sense of the value.
-And don't assume asking price there's usually room for negotiation.
+And don't assume asking price - there's usually room for negotiation.